 - Specification: specifies the resources configured for each node, such as 2 CPU cores and 4 GB of memory.

 - ECS: Elastic Compute Service (ECS) instances are cloud servers.
-ECS allows your cluster to achieve the optimal performance when you access the Apsara PolarDB cluster within the same region over an internal network.
-ECS instances and Apsara PolarDB clusters compose a typical business architecture.
+ECS allows your cluster to achieve the optimal performance when you access the PolarDB cluster within the same region over an internal network.
+ECS instances and PolarDB clusters compose a typical business architecture.

 - ApsaraDB for Redis: ApsaraDB for Redis is a database service that supports both in-memory storage and persistent storage.
-You can combine ECS instances, Apsara PolarDB clusters, and ApsaraDB for Redis instances to handle a large number of read requests and reduce the response time.
+You can combine ECS instances, PolarDB clusters, and ApsaraDB for Redis instances to handle a large number of read requests and reduce the response time.

 - ApsaraDB for MongoDB: ApsaraDB for MongoDB provides stable, reliable, and scalable database services that comply with the MongoDB protocol.
-To meet diverse business demands, you can store structured data in Apsara PolarDB and unstructured data in ApsaraDB for MongoDB.
+To meet diverse business demands, you can store structured data in PolarDB and unstructured data in ApsaraDB for MongoDB.

 - OSS: Object Storage Service (OSS) is a high-capacity, secure, cost-effective, and reliable cloud storage service.